 ---

-What to Pack for a Day Out with Toddlers in LA
+What to Pack for a Toddler Day in LA

-• Reef-safe sunscreen — The LA sun is strong even in winter.
+- Reef-safe sunscreen — The LA sun hits hard even in winter.
 Apply before outdoor time.

-• Snacks and water — Assume no food will be available where you're going or that it'll be overpriced.
+- Snacks and water — Assume no food will be available or that it'll be overpriced.
 Pack it all.

 ---

-Practical Tips for Visiting Los Angeles with Little Ones
+Practical Tips for Visiting Los Angeles with Toddlers

-• Plan around naps, not sightseeing.
+- Plan around naps, not sightseeing.
 A toddler who misses a nap is not going to enjoy the Griffith Observatory.
-Pick one outing per morning, one per afternoon, and be done.
+Pick one outing per morning, one per afternoon, and call it a day.

-• Weekday mornings at indoor venues.
-Tuesday through Thursday before 11am is the emptiest indoor playground will ever be.
-Weekends are noticeably more crowded.
+- Weekday mornings at indoor venues.
+Tuesday through Thursday before 11am is the emptiest any indoor playground will ever be.
+Weekends are noticeably more crowded everywhere.

-• Check hours before every visit.
-Several venues here have unusual schedules.
-Saturday closures, evening-only weekends, and weekday-only operations are common.
+- Check hours before every visit.
+Several venues on this list have unusual schedules.
+Saturday closures, evening-only weekends, and weekday-only operations are more common than you'd think in LA.

-• Free parks first.
-Griffith Park Playground and Ladera Park are free, excellent, and genuinely toddler-appropriate.
-Start there and add paid venues when the budget calls for it.
+- Free parks first.
+Griffith Park Playground, Vermont Canyon Play Area, and Ladera Park are free, excellent, and genuinely toddler-appropriate.
+Start there and add paid venues when the budget allows.

 ---